On the Space of Ergodic Measures for the Horocycle Flow on Strata of Abelian Differentials: Choice of pseudo-Anosovs

 Note that the trace of $\t_1$ and $\t_2$ is $2+2\sqrt{2}$ and $8+4\sqrt{2}$ respectively.
 In particular, the trace of each of $\t_1$ and $\t_2$ is strictly greater than $2$ while their determinant is $1$.
 Hence, they are both hyperbolic matrices corresponding to closed geodesics in $\Ocal$.

 We claim that there exists $N\geq 1$ such that for all $n,m\geq 1$, the matrices $\t_2^{mN}\t_1^{nN}$ are hyperbolic.
-This claim is a special instance of the general well-known fact concerning the existence of Zariski dense Schottky subgroups inside discrete Zariski dense subgroups of $\mathrm{SL}_2(\R)$.
+This claim is a special instance of the general well-known fact concerning the existence of Zariski-dense Schottky subgroups inside discrete Zariski-dense subgroups of $\mathrm{SL}_2(\R)$; cf.~\cite[Prop.~4.3]{Benoist-Schottky}.